-As a member of our alumni network you'll have access to a range of benefits, including a 10% discount when enrolling on a full Masters degree programme and support from our careers service for up to 3 years following your graduation (if you studied and completed a Level 5 course or above).
-Alumni are also entitled to discounts on library and sports centre memberships and on Newman's counselling and psychotherapy services.
+As a member of our alumni network you'll have access to a range of benefits, including a 20% discount when enrolling on a full eligible Masters degree programme and support from our careers service for up to 3 years following your graduation (if you studied and completed a Level 5 course or above).
+Alumni are also entitled to discounts on library and sports centre memberships and on Birmingham Newman's counselling and psychotherapy services.
+To find our more, please visit www.newman.ac.uk/ about-us/alumni/alumni-benefits.

-Offer only applies to alumni who studied a full undergraduate or PGCE course with Newman.
+Offer only applies to alumni who studied a full undergraduate or PGCE course with Birmingham Newman.